-Assessment of adult education and literacy students is an essential part of providing an exemplary educational program that will help students reach success.
-The assessment requirements in this document provide a detailed explanation of the state and local program responsibilities for student assessment specific to the National Reporting System (NRS) and state requirements.
-These requirements apply to the approved assessments and test administration procedures that programs must use to report educational gains in compliance with NRS requirements.

-Programs must adhere to the assessment requirements identified in order to provide fair and equitable access to services for learners, identify the need for program improvement, and make consistent judgments about learner placement and advancement.
+The assessment requirements outlined in this document serve a crucial purpose in our educational program.
+They provide a detailed explanation of the state and local program responsibilities for student assessment, specifically in relation to the National Reporting System (NRS) and state requirements.
+These requirements guide the use of approved assessments and test administration procedures, which are essential for reporting educational gains in compliance with NRS requirements.
+Programs must adhere to the assessment requirements identified to provide learners with fair and equitable access to services, identify the need for program improvement, and make consistent judgments about learner placement and advancement.

-All adult education and literacy programs funded by the state of lowa must use the approved test series and forms.
-Local programs' assessment procedures must follow the publishers' guidelines and the established state requirement.
-Programs must administer an initial test to all learners within the first 12 hours of instruction and must follow up with a progress test during the period allowed under state requirement as described in this document.
-Uniform implementation of the assessment procedures outlined here is necessary for the successful comparison of program efforts and will be monitored by the state.
+All adult education and literacy programs funded by the state of Iowa must use the approved test series and forms.
+Local programs' assessment procedures must follow the publishers' guidelines and the established state requirements.
+Programs must administer an initial test to all learners within the first 12 hours of instruction.
+They must follow up with a progress test during the period allowed under state requirements described in this document.
+Uniform implementation of the assessment procedures outlined is necessary to compare program efforts successfully and will be monitored by the state.
 Deviance from the requirements and procedures outlined here will be seen as a compliance issue.

-Direct questions on assessment requirements and procedure or requests for technical assistance to:
+Please direct questions on assessment requirements and procedures or requests for technical assistance to the Iowa Workforce Development Title II team.